 Admission for Returning Students.
-Students returning after an absence of one semester or more, including the summer semester, must notify the Graduate Admissions Office of their intention to return.
-Students who arrive on campus without having notified the Graduate Admissions Office may encounter a delay in their registration.
-Application materials may be obtained from the Graduate Admissions Office.
+Students returning after an absence of one semester or more, including the summer semester, must notify the Office of Graduate Admissions of their intention to return.
+Students who arrive on campus without having notified the Office of Graduate Admissions may encounter a delay in their registration.
+Application materials may be obtained from the Office of Graduate Admissions.

 Enrollment of Guest Students.
 Students who are enrolled in a graduate school of another college or university may enroll for courses in the graduate programs of Andrews University under the PTC status.
 (See "Permission to Take Classes," p.
-49).
+45).

-Application forms for PTC admission are available at the Graduate Admissions Office.
+Application forms for PTC admission are available at the Office of Graduate Admissions.

 Admission to a Second Graduate Degree Program.
 Students who have completed one graduate degree may apply to be accepted into another graduate-degree program at the same level if they meet all department requirements for admission to such a degree program.
 The proposed course of study may not be within the same major field and may not be similar to a degree previously completed.
 The usual regulations and limits with respect to transfer credit apply when taking a second graduate degree.
 (See "Transfer Credits," p.
-53.)
+50.)

 Admission-Resident Scholars.
-Scholars who have attained doctoral status or the equivalent from a recognized university. and other recognized scholars who wish to continue study and research in special fields, may use the library facilities as guests of the university.
+Scholars who have attained doctoral status or the equivalent from a recognized university, and other recognized scholars who wish to continue study and research in special fields, may use the library facilities as guests of the university.
 Application must be made to the appropriate dean or graduate program coordinator.
 Such privileges are granted upon recommendation of the department in which the work will be done.
 Formal courses may be attended with permission of the instructor.
 No official record is made of the work done.
 If credit is desired, regular enrollment is required.